Chief Court Mistress: Juliana of the Netherlands, 1948–2004

-Norway
+Chief court mistresses of Norway

 During the union of Sweden-Norway in 1814–1905, Sweden and Norway shared the same royal family.
 At that time, there were two Chief Court Mistress for the same queen: one as Queen of Sweden at the Swedish royal court when she lived in Sweden, and a separate Chief Court Mistress as Queen of Norway at the Norwegian royal court, who served in her post during the visits of the Swedish-Norwegian royal family to Norway.

 Presently, the overhoffmesterinne in Norway acts as a vice hostess at the Norwegian royal court when the queen and the other female members of the royal family are absent.